-In previous years, Mater Academy, Inc. entered into both lease and space sublease agreements with Hialeah School Development 2, LLC and Mater Academy Foundation Inc., respectively.
-Mater Academy Foundation, Inc. was the tenant under a master lease agreement with Hialeah School Development, LLC.
-Mater Academy Foundation, Inc. is a not-for-profit supporting organization of Mater Academy, Inc. under Section 509(a)(3) of the Internal Revenue Code.
-These charter school facilities consist of approximately 100,000 rentable square feet.
-The School also occupies an additional facility known as the Annex which was owned directly by Mater Academy, Inc. and for which through a board resolution, the School paid a certain amount of rent to Mater Academy, Inc.

-On October 20, 2020, all three facilities occupied by the School were acquired by Mater Academy Foundation Inc. As a result, the previous agreements were terminated and Mater Academy, Inc, entered into a new lease and security agreement with Mater Academy Foundation Inc. This new agreement continues through June 30, 2056, with two options to renew of five additional years each.
-This agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 2,080 students per year.
-Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance, and insurance.
+In previous years, Mater Academy, Inc., on behalf of the School, entered into a lease agreement for the School's building and all ancillary facilities with Mater Academy Foundation, Inc. as landlord.
+Mater Academy Foundation, Inc. ("Foundation") is a not-for-profit supporting organization of Mater Academy, Inc. under Section 509(a)(3) of the Internal Revenue Code.
+The agreement continued through 2036.
+However, on October 20, 2020, the School's facility was acquired by the Foundation.
+As a result, the previous lease agreement was terminated and Mater Academy, Inc. entered into a new lease and security agreement with the Foundation.
+This new agreement continues through June 30, 2056, with two options to renew of five additional years each.
+The agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 1,000 on year one and 1,380 thereafter.
+The annual fixed rent per square foot is adjusted annually based on the Consumer Price Index (CPI).